HofstraDSC/ClassRegistrator/README.md

 ---

 ### Prerequisites
-   '''
-    What things you need to install the software and how to install them
+   '''What things you need to install the software and how to install them'''
-   '''

 	#### Database
 	  '''